Who is Lamont, Hanley & Associates?

 Should I contact or pay Lamont, Hanley & Associates?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Lamont, Hanley and Associates for millions of clients nationwide.
+The most effective way to deal with Lamont, Hanley & Associates is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Lamont, Hanley and Associates on behalf of their clients.

 Will Lamont, Hanley & Associates sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Lamont, Hanley and Associates again.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They help you dispute the Lamont, Hanley & Associates debt with the credit bureaus and possibly remove it from your credit report.
+It’s also possible that you never hear from or have to deal with Lamont, Hanley and Associates again.

 Is Lamont, Hanley & Associates hurting my credit score?